 It is important to learn the signs and act early.
 The earlier you get help, the better for your child.

-There is no cure for autism; however, therapy and behavioral help can greatly improve your child's opportunities to do well in life.
+There is no cure for autism; however, certain supports and therapies can greatly improve your child's opportunities to do well in life.

 To find more information about health care home or to locate a health care home follow this link: Find a certified health care home.